 SUPPORT YOUR CURRENT WORKFORCE

-Maintain a competitive edge by making sure your workforce has the most current, industry-recognized skills.
+Maintain a competitive edge in your industry by making sure your workforce has the most current skills.

 Train and upskill Your Employees

 When workers lack necessary industry training and a business experiences skill gaps, the company’s ability to compete, expand and retain workers can be compromised.
 The Workforce Innovation and Opportunity Act (WIOA) provides funding for continuing education, training, and upskilling of incumbent – existing – employees through Incumbent Worker Training (IWT).
 IWT is designed to increase the vitality of a business, avert potential layoffs, and/or upskill and backfill staff.

 IWT is a competitive grant that provides funding to help eligible businesses effectively train and retain employees by providing skill upgrades and process improvement training for existing employees.
 The training is conducted with a commitment by the employer to retain the incumbent workers.

 IWT is a win-win for the business and staff:

 Benefits for the Business:

 - Reduced turnover